Object control verb

 SYNTAX: (minimalist theory) syntax before Spell-out.

-LIT.
 Chomsky (1992).